 Fighting a False Positive Reading at a Violation Hearing

-In this time, it is vital to collect all documentary evidence, including receipts, witness statements, camera footage, etc. If persuasive, this documentation, along with your personal records, will drastically increase your chances of success at a violation hearing.
+In this time, it’s vitalto collect all documentary evidence, including receipts, witness statements, camera footage, etc. If persuasive, this documentation, along with your personal records, will drastically increase your chances of success at a violation hearing.

-You do not want to wait until the last minute; it is imperative you gather all necessary forms of evidence in a timely manner.
+You don’t want to wait until the last minute; it’s important you gather all necessary forms of evidence in a timely manner.

 Changing BAIID Vendors

 Additionally, you must submit a BAIID report from each vendor at your next license appeal hearing.
-You will be responsible for all the fees you agreed to in your contract with each vendor.
+You’ll be responsible for all the fees you agreed to in your contract with each vendor.

-If the SOS orders a restricted license for you with a BAIID requirement, you must drive under the restrictions, with a properly installed BAIID, for at least 1 full year.
+If the SOS orders a restricted license for you with a BAIID requirement, you must drive under the restrictions, with a properly installed BAIID, for at least onefull year.

-When you are eligible, you may request a license appeal hearing to ask that the restrictions be removed from your license.
+When yo’u’re eligible, you may request a license appeal hearing to ask that the restrictions be removed from your license.
 At that hearing, you must present the report(s) from your BAIID provider(s) to prove that the device was installed for at least the minimum required length of time.

 You must also establish whether there were any alcohol readings or other BAIID violations.
 This is where you will present your evidence to the contrary, with a skilled lawyer by your side.